Skip to main content

 Human History

 The Cuyamel region has been inhabited since pre-Columbian times by Maya and subsequently Chortí people who established settlements exploiting the rich coastal and riverine resources.
 The colonial period brought Spanish penetration of the Caribbean coast in the sixteenth century, though the dense lowland forests and resistance of indigenous and later Garifuna communities slowed colonial control.
-The Garifuna people, descendants of Afro-Caribbean and indigenous peoples who were exiled from Saint Vincent by the British in 1797, established communities along the Honduran Caribbean coast beginning in the early nineteenth century.
-Garifuna cultural heritage, including their language, music, and traditional fishing practices, is living cultural patrimony in communities near Omoa.
-The Fortaleza de San Fernando de Omoa was constructed by Spanish forces between 1759 and 1775 to defend against British incursions.
+The Garifuna people, descendants of Afro-Caribbean and indigenous peoples who were exiled from Saint Vincent by the British in 1797 and first landed at Roatan before dispersing along the mainland coast, established communities along the Honduran Caribbean coast in the early nineteenth century.
+[1] Garifuna cultural heritage, including their language, music, and traditional fishing practices, is living cultural patrimony in communities near Omoa.
+The Fortaleza de San Fernando de Omoa was constructed by Spanish forces between approximately 1756 and 1775 to defend against British incursions into the Gulf of Honduras.
+[2]

 Park History

-Cuyamel-Omoa was designated as a national park to protect one of the last significant remnants of Caribbean lowland forest in the Cortés department, a region that has experienced rapid agricultural and industrial transformation driven by banana and African palm plantations.
-The park boundaries encompass the Cuyamel cave system, coastal mangroves, and the lower Omoa hills in a protected corridor aimed at maintaining connectivity between the coastal and highland forest systems.
+Cuyamel-Omoa was designated as a national park subsystem under Decree 101-2019, officially published in La Gaceta in July 2021, to protect one of the last significant remnants of Caribbean lowland forest in the Cortés department — a region that has experienced rapid agricultural and industrial transformation driven by banana and African palm plantations.
+[1] The protected subsystem unites Omoa National Park (13,870 ha) and Cuyamel Wildlife Refuge (10,800 ha), together covering approximately 24,671 hectares.
 ICF administers the park with support from NGOs working on Caribbean lowland conservation in Honduras.
 The linkage of the protected area with the cultural heritage value of the Omoa fortress has strengthened political and community support for conservation of the surrounding landscape.

 Major Trails And Attractions

-The Fortaleza de San Fernando de Omoa is the most visited heritage attraction in the area, offering a well-preserved colonial fortress with a museum interpreting the site's history and the broader colonial context of the Honduran Caribbean.
-The town of Omoa itself has a beach and is a popular weekend destination for residents of San Pedro Sula.
+The Fortaleza de San Fernando de Omoa is the most visited heritage attraction in the area, offering a well-preserved colonial fortress with a museum interpreting the site's history and the broader colonial context of the Honduran Caribbean; it has been a national historic monument since 1959.
+[1] The town of Omoa itself has a beach and is a popular weekend destination for residents of San Pedro Sula.
 The Cuyamel cave system, with its impressive stalactite and stalagmite formations and resident bat colonies, is a significant natural attraction accessible with local guides.
-Birdwatching in the coastal wetlands and lowland forest edges offers excellent opportunities to observe Caribbean specialties including keel-billed toucans, montezuma oropendolas, and several species of mangrove warblers.
+Birdwatching in the coastal wetlands and lowland forest edges offers excellent opportunities to observe Caribbean specialties including keel-billed toucans, montezuma oropendolas, and various mangrove species.
 Garifuna cultural experiences including drumming, traditional food, and boat fishing can be arranged with community operators.

 Visitor Facilities And Travel